 Most cases of salmonellosis in humans occur after the consumption of contaminated food products such as poultry meat, pork, beef, eggs, vegetables, juices, and other types of foods.
 Therefore, prudent use of antimicrobials in human medicine and agriculture is pivotal in minimizing the emergency aspects and spread of resistant Salmonella.

 3D illustration of Salmonella Bacteria.
 Image Credit: urfin / Shutterstock

 Structure and virulence factors

 Species and serovars of the Salmonella genus are responsible for two distinct syndromes.
 Nontyphoidal salmonellae are common causes of food-borne gastroenteritis in the community.
-Typhoidal Salmonella cause enteric fever, which represents an important differential diagnosis in any traveler returning from a tropical country with a fever.
+Typhoidal Salmonella causes enteric fever, which represents an important differential diagnosis in any traveler returning from a tropical country with a fever.

 The biochemical reactions of suspicious colonies are determined on triple sugar iron agar and lysine-iron agar, with a presumptive identification being made.
-Such biochemical identification can be then confirmed by antigenic analysis of O and H antigens with the use of polyvalent and specific antisera.
+Such biochemical identification can then be confirmed by antigenic analysis of O and H antigens with the use of polyvalent and specific antisera.

 - Cooke FJ, Threlfall EJ, Wain J. Current Trends in the Spread and Occurrence of Human Salmonellosis Molecular Typing and Emerging Antibiotic Resistance.
 In: Rhen M. Salmonella: Molecular Biology and Pathogenesis.
 Horizon Scientific Press, 2007; pp. 1-30.